 Current addiction therapies target the after-effects

-Current therapies for addiction generally target the after-effects of specific drugs.
+Current treatments for addiction generally target the after-effects of specific drugs.
 For example, buprenorphine binds to opioid receptors but only provides a fraction of the original high.
 While this satisfies some of the cravings, addicts may deliberately increase their intake to achieve a high equal to opioids, leading to overdoses.

 Vigabatrin has had mixed results